Why switch property managers?

 The agency must respect tenants’ legal rights under the Residential Tenancies Act, but their primary duty is to act in your best interests.

 If you feel your property manager’s work isn’t up to scratch, don’t worry – there are things you can do.
 Make a list of your concerns – this will help you either resolve the issues, or know what to look for when you switch to a new property manager.
+You can also read our post about dealing with an unprofessional property manager.

 2. When does your rental management authority expire?